-Students study dance in various genres and styles, embracing a variety of cultural, societal and historical viewpoints integrating new technologies in all facets of Historical, subject. current emerging dance practices, works and artists are explored in global contexts and Australian contexts, including the dance of Aboriginal peoples and Torres Strait Islander peoples.
+Students study dance in various genres and styles, embracing a variety of cultural, historical viewpoints societal and integrating new technologies in all facets of subject.
+Historical, current and emerging dance practices, works and artists are explored in global contexts and Australian contexts, including the dance of Aboriginal peoples and Torres Strait Islander peoples.
 Students learn about dance as it is now and explore its origins across time and cultures.

-Students apply critical thinking and literacy skills to create, demonstrate, express and reflect meaning made through on movement.
+Students apply critical thinking and literacy skills to create, demonstrate, express and reflect on meaning made through movement.
 Exploring dance through the lens of making and responding, students learn to pose and solve problems, and work independently and collaboratively.
-They aesthetic kinaesthetic develop and intelligence, and personal and social skills.
+They develop aesthetic and kinaesthetic intelligence, and personal and social skills.